marcinstodolny/Proman/README.md

 ## Getting Started

-To get started with Team-Sync, follow these steps:
+To get started with Proman, follow these steps:

 1. Clone the repository from GitHub.
 2. Set up a Python virtual environment.